sasoria/astro-microfrontends/README.md

 ## Features

-- Client-side composition of microfrontends
+- ✨ Client-side composition of microfrontends
-- Isolation within Astro Islands
+- 📦 Multiframeworks with Astro Islands
-- SSG/SSR supported by Astro
+- 🚀 SSG/SSR supported by Astro

 ## Usage